What is it blue-collar workers are called these days? Laborers?

 And yet, while the average college-educated employee is staring glassy-eyed at a screen, laborers are getting things done.

-They don’t have time to secretly surf the web, watch the clock, or wander out for a 7th cup of coffee.
+They don’t have time to secretly surf the web, watch the clock, or wander out for their 7th cup of coffee.
 They’re meeting new people, discussing ideas, trying to figure out the best way to handle the current obstacle.

 Troubleshooting in my office meant rebooting the computer before calling IT.